 - Course of 3 £1000 (Treatments recommended 4-6 weeks apart)

-The price includes a free initial consultation with a doctor.
+The price includes an initial consultation* with a doctor.
 The initial consultation and treatment may be carried out on the same day, permitting both client and Doctor are happy to proceed and allowing enough time.

 What is PRP Therapy?

 Platelet Rich Plasma is a concentrate of platelets extracted from a small sample of your own blood.
 A small sample of blood is taken from the client and the platelets are then separated from the blood, by means of a centrifuge, in order to harvest the platelet rich plasma.
 This plasma is then re-injected into the skin focusing on the areas of concern.
 This stimulates your own regenerative powers to naturally rejuvenate the skin.